TaylorResearchLab/CFDIKG/Tutorials/CFDE_Sept2022_Demonstration/README.md

 ![Protein_Glycan2.png](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/Protein_Glycan2.png)

 The glycan is attached to a O-link location on the protein, which is connected to the gene ID, and then to the HPO id.

-In the figure above you can see the identity of the glycan on the far right, shown by selecting it in the interface here.
+In the figure above you can see the identity of the glycan on the far right, shown by selecting it in the interface.

 Or you can create a table and see all the results --

-Table return of the above query.
+Table return of the above query:

 ```graphql
 //Returns a table (not a graphic view)